acpguedes/barrow/README.md

 # barrow
-A Bash tools to data manipulation using tabular format and based in Apache Arrow
+A Bash tool for data manipulation using tabular formats, based on Apache Arrow.
 ## TODO
 - Create projet structure
 - Implement STDIN